Requeening Methods of Our Stingless Bees

 According to Tim Heard's 'Australian Native Bee Book' (a recommended book for native beekeepers), this has been observed in hives of Tetragonula carbonaria.

-They are always built next to a working cell containing a larva, produced when the colony was still queenright (with a laying queen).
-The worker larva moves into the larger cell, consumes it's contents, and eventually develops into a queen.
+Emergency queen cells are always built next to a working cell containing a larva, produced when the colony was still queenright (with a laying queen).
+The worker larva moves into the larger cell, consumes its contents, and eventually develops into a queen.

 NOTE: A fourth method, the contribution of a queen from a nearby colony is not known for Australian bee species, but a South American species has been shown to do it regularly.